VikashChauhan51/hal/src/Hal.AspDotNetCore/README.nuget.md

-﻿# Hal.AspNetCore
+﻿# VHal.AspNetCore

-Hal.AspNetCore provides ASP.NET Core extensions for implementing Hypertext Application Language (HAL) in web APIs.
+VHal.AspNetCore provides ASP.NET Core extensions for implementing Hypertext Application Language (HAL) in web APIs.
 This package integrates seamlessly with Hal.Core to offer a comprehensive solution for HAL-compliant API development.

 ## Features